-The identity recognition of a face is divided into two parts, one part is to determine the identity by matching the specific features of the face, not simply by comparing the specific features; the other part belongs to the impression abstract semantics, just like the general impression given by the face, and the identity is determined by matching the specific features of the face.
+The identity recognition of an input face is the process of searching for the most similar high-dimensional abstract feature, which is paired with one’s identity information, in the key pool using the feature extracted from the input face.
 When a face needs to be decrypted, the same model is first used to extract features from the face, and then certain dimensions are taken to match with the features in the human cloud keystore, and the accuracy of the matching is calculated.
-Thus the recall triggered call function f2 (B'i∩Bi) is implemented.
+Thus, the recall-triggered call function f2 (B'i∩Bi) is implemented.

 3) Decryption process